DongChuanming/MSEP/.ipynb_checkpoints/README-checkpoint.md

 ### 2. Pre-annotation (D1)

-MSEP provides a set of rule-based functions for annotating sentences as confirmation/negation of the presence of one of these medical conditions : smoking, diabetes, hypertension, heart failure, COPD and family history of cancer.
+MSEP provides a set of rule-based functions in preannotation_rules module for annotating sentences as confirmation/negation of the presence of one of these medical conditions : smoking, diabetes, hypertension, heart failure, COPD and family history of cancer.
 The functions return a number as the label of status:
 - "0": indifference, meaning the sentence does not give information about the medical condition's presence/absence;
 - "1": absence, meaning the sentence confirms the absence of the condition within the patient;